-DATE: October 1, 20 TO: Edward Van Halen

-Director

-Labor-Management Relations U.S. Department of Important Stuff

-100 Jefferson Avenue Dayton, OH 10001

-FROM: Charles Achebe

-President, AFGE Local 1002
+- DATE: October 1, 20\\ TO: Edward Van Halen Director Labor-Management Relations U.S. Department of Important Stuff 100 Jefferson Avenue Dayton, OH 10001 - FROM: Charles Achebe President, AFGE Local 1002

-SUBJECT: Grievance in the matter of the Department of Important Stuff failure to comply with 5 concerning the assignment and negotiation of official time.

-U.S.C. §7131(d) and Master Labor Agreement Article 37, Section 5.1, 5.2, and 5.3
+SUBJECT:Grievance in the matter of the Department of Important Stuff failure to comply with 5U.S.C. §7131(d) and Master Labor Agreement Article 37, Section 5.1, 5.2, and 5.3concerning the assignment and negotiation of official time.